aranya-26/0714_02_CSE_2100/README.md

 ---

+## 🎮 How to Play (Executable)

+1. Go to `Hangman-Game-MVC/` folder
+2. Download or extract `Hangman_Executable.zip`(With full sound exprience)
+3. Run `Hangman.exe`
+4. Enjoy the game with sound, keyboard support, and smooth UI

+---

 ## 🚀 Project Overview

 This is a **Hangman Game** developed using **Raylib** library in C++.
 The project demonstrates the implementation of **MVC (Model-View-Controller)** architectural pattern.